-KAMAZ Dakar Rally dominant trucking force
+KAMAZ - dominant trucking force at Dakar Rally

-The endurance race we’re talking about is Dakar Rally and the vehicle is a heavy-duty truck coming from KAMAZ, or Kamsky Avtomobilny Zavod.
 KAMAZ is a relatively young company founded in 1969, in Naberezhnye Chelny in the Russian republic of Tatarstan.

 The first truck rolled out of the factory in 1976.
 Over the course of many years, KAMAZ has proven to be the maker of durable, almost omnipotent heavy duty trucks used in all terrains, from the Siberian taigas to the deserts of North Africa and the unforgiving mountain roads of South American Andes.